 Billionaire Philip Anschutz said he plans to sell his Anschutz Entertainment Group, owner of Los Angeles’ Staples Center and the world’s No. 2 concert promoter.

 Anschutz Co., AEG’s Denver-based parent, hired Blackstone Advisory Partners to assist with the sale, according to an e- mailed statement yesterday.
-AEG, based in Los Angeles, is second in the concert business to Live Nation Entertainment Inc. (LYV), which had a market value of $1.71 billion as of yesterday.
+AEG, based in Los Angeles, is second in the concert business to Live Nation Entertainment Inc. (LYV:US), which had a market value of $1.71 billion as of yesterday.